iRon7/Join-Object/README.md

 Properties that don't exist on both sides will not be renamed.

 Joined (equal) properties (defined by the -On parameter) will be merged.

-*Note:* The -Discern parameter cannot be used with the -Property parameter.

 **`-Property <(HashTable or String)[]>`**
 A hash table or list of property names (strings) and/or hash tables that define a new selection of